Communication privacy management theory: Theory applications

-To validate the effectiveness and feasibility of the Communication Privacy Management theoretical frameworks, Petronio tested them using different methods including and not limited to qualitative and quantitative research.
+To validate the effectiveness and feasibility of the communication privacy management theoretical frameworks, Petronio tested them using different methods including and not limited to qualitative and quantitative research.
 These approaches helped other researchers translate research into practice in different fields and enabled CPM to be applied across different contexts, primarily include: (1) family communication, with a particular focus on parental privacy invasions, (2) online social media, (3) health, and (4) relational issues, and (5) work environments.

 Family communication

 Specific applications of CPM highlight family privacy management.
 Research focused on secrets and topic avoidance, such as questions of concealment to stepfamily members feeling caught, and parents-adolescent conversations about sex.
 Family privacy research over the decades are also inspired specifically by the chapter of parental privacy invasion.
 For example, work by Hawk and his colleagues explore perceived parental invasions from the view of adolescents in reaction to such issues as control attempts, solicitation of information, and conflict outcomes.
-Another way that family communication uses CPM is with child bearing or the lack thereof; whom childless-couples choose to disclose to that they voluntarily do not want children is another way CPM has been explored.
+Another way that family communication uses CPM is with child bearing or the lack thereof; CPM has been used to explore whom childless couples choose to disclose to that they voluntarily do not want children.

 Pregnancy loss due to miscarriage could be a unique CPM case in the family setting as couples often manage this information jointly as they decide whether to share the miscarriage with people outside the dyad.
 The research found that couples frame miscarriage as a shared but distinct experience and that both members exert rights of ownership over the information.
-Couples' privacy rules centered on issues of social support and others' need to know about the loss.
+According to one study, "Couples' privacy rules centered on issues of social support and others' need to know about the loss.
 Even though couples described their privacy rules as implicitly understood, they also recalled having explicit conversations to develop rules.
-We discuss how the management of co-owned information can improve communication and maintain relationships.
+We discuss how the management of co-owned information can improve communication and maintain relationships."
+Another study examines obstetric fistulas' effects in developing countries.
+The study looks at how women handle their diagnosis and how they share the information they receive.
+The study found that the majority of women hide their diagnosis due to the effects that come after others know.